themoonisacheese/2bored2wait/README.md

 - `stop` will stop the queue.

 # Video guide
 Here's a video guide on how to install and use 2b2w: https://www.youtube.com/watch?v=oWeCmZNYAW4

 # Docker usage guide (if you know how to use docker)
+All Docker code is in /Docker.
 1. Read the code to ensure I'm not stealing your credentials.
 I'm not, but you shouldn't take my word for it.
 If you don't know how to read it, downloading stuff off the internet and giving it your password is probably a bad idea anyway.
 2. Edit docker-compose.yml and start the container
 ```